-Where the rules of the Senate or House of Delegates do not cover specific cases the two bodies are governed by the practice in the House of Representatives of the United States.
+Where the rules of the Senate or House of Delegates do not cover specific cases, the two bodies are covered by the practice in the House of Representatives of the United States.

-REVIEW OF STATE GOVERNMENT/LEGISLATURE STATE GOVERNMENT

-LEGISLATIVE DEPARTMENT
+ALMBS LEGISLATURE STATE GOVERNMENT LEGISLATIVE DEPARTMENT

 The Legislative Department consists of a Senate and House of Delegates.